MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 ### SharePoint Search Service application
 <a name="search"> </a>

 SharePoint Search supports indexing of up to 500 million items per Search Server application.
-For more information, see [Overview of search architecture in SharePoint Server](../search/search-architecture-overview.md).
-For information about SharePoint cloud hybrid search, see [Learn about cloud hybrid search for SharePoint](https://support.office.com/article/af830951-8ddf-48b2-8340-179c1cc4d291).
+For more info, see [Overview of search architecture in SharePoint Server](../search/search-architecture-overview.md).
+For info about SharePoint cloud hybrid search, see [Learn about cloud hybrid search for SharePoint](https://support.office.com/article/af830951-8ddf-48b2-8340-179c1cc4d291).

 ### Simplified SSL configuration for Central Administration site
 <a name="search"> </a>